 The Director of Legal and Governance (Monitoring Officer), Finance Manager (Internal Audit) and the Head of HR meet on a quarterly basis to review both the Whistleblowing and Financial Irregularities monitoring report, as part of the Councils governance arrangements.

-3. Plans to publicise Whistleblowing, and associated ways to raise concerns workplaces from February 2022, we have an opportunity to refocus our approach and publicise the various ways in which staff can raise concerns.
+3. Plans to publicise Whistleblowing, and associated ways to raise concerns

 Whilst monitoring and communications were put in place in 2018, since March 2020 the opportunity to continue to publicise the process for raising concerns, including whistleblowing, has reduced.